danriti/moleskine/travis-deploy-pypi/README.md

 ```

+And Travis will give us an encrypted string to use instead of our plain text
-So we can now update our `.travis.yml` to include our secure value:
+password.
+So now we can update our `.travis.yml` to include our secure password:

 ```yaml
 deploy: